MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-07.md

 ![Unity with RoverExplorer object selected and components added and disabled](images/mr-learning-base/base-07-section2-step1-1.png)

 > [!NOTE]
-> The Bounding box visualization is created at runtime and, therefore, not visible before you enter Game mode.
+> The Bounds Control visualization is created at runtime and, therefore, not visible before you enter Game mode.

 > [!NOTE]
->The BoundingBox component will automatically add the NearInteractionGrabbable component at runtime.
+>The BoundsControl component will automatically add the NearInteractionGrabbable component at runtime.
 Therefore, we do not need to add this component to grab the enclosed objects with tracked hands.

 > [!NOTE]
 >The Object Manipulator (Script) automatically adds Constraint Manager (Script)

-In the Hierarchy window, expand the Menu > **ButtonCollection** object to reveal the four buttons and rename the third button to **BoundingBox_Enable**, then in the Inspector window, configure the **Button Config Helper (Script)** component as follows:
+In the Hierarchy window, expand the Menu > **ButtonCollection** object to reveal the four buttons and rename the third button to **BoundsControl_Enable**, then in the Inspector window, configure the **Button Config Helper (Script)** component as follows:

 * Change the **Main Label Text** to **Enable**
 * Assign the **RoverExplorer** object to the **None (Object)** field
-* From the **No Function** dropdown, select **BoundingBox** > **bool Enabled** to update this property value when the event is triggered
+* From the **No Function** dropdown, select **BoundsControl** > **bool Enabled** to update this property value when the event is triggered
 * Verify that the argument checkbox is **checked**
 * Click the small **+** icon to add another event
 * Assign the **RoverExplorer** object to the **None (Object)** field